What's the best visa to stay long term in Thailand ?

-That mean pay their salaries, social security (even if you got no work for them), rent an office to register the company (that you might not use), pay taxes of course, the yearly audit...
+That mean pay their salaries, social security (even if you got no work for them), rent an office to register the company (that you might not use), pay taxes of course, a yearly audit...

 Really not ideal if you're a freelancer or if you run a small business.